couchbase/couchbase-python-client/docs/using_the_python_sdk.rst

 .. note::
-    Wheels are currently available on Windows and MacOS for Python 3.7 - 3.10.
-We are working on providing manylinux wheels in the near future..
+    The 4.0.2 release provides wheels for Windows, MacOS and Linux platforms (via manylinux) for Python 3.7 - 3.10.

 Prereqs
 ++++++++++